bioinfo-ucsd/BISB-Bootcamp-2022/modules/08-reproducibility/README.md

     conda create -n quarto -c conda-forge quarto
     ```

 2. Make your edits to `slides.qmd`.

     See [Quarto: Getting Started](https://quarto.org/docs/get-started/) on how to use Quarto, including editor configurations.

-See [Quarto: Revealjs Options](https://quarto.org/docs/presentations/revealjs/) on how to edit the slides in Quarto using the Revealjs backend.
+    See [Quarto: Revealjs](https://quarto.org/docs/presentations/revealjs/) on how to edit the slides in Quarto using the Revealjs backend.

 3. Run the following to build and view the slides in a web browser.